Skip to main content

 3. We will use HOTOSM’s iD editor to create all our edits.
 This is the default editor for our project.
 The iD editor will launch with the tutorial (“Start the Walkthrough”).
 You will probably find it helpful to follow the Walkthrough if this is your first time using iD.
 The tutorial will show you how to create and edit key features like points, areas, and lines.
 For our project, we will only create areas.
 When you’ve completed the tutorial, you’re ready to begin mapping!

-4. For more detailed instructions on the iD editor, go to the LearnOSM tutorial at http://learnosm.org/en/beginner/id-editor.
-Or, watch the
+4. For more detailed instructions on the iD editor, go to the LearnOSM tutorial at https://learnosm.org/en/beginner/id-editor/.
+Or, watch the “Adding a building to OpenStreet” video tutorial at https://youtu.be/E1YJV6I_rhY?si=Yix1gOsfyP5WySH7.

-The iD editor, selecting imagery
+The iD Editor, selecting imagery

 Start Mapping